The Big Night (1951 film)

-The Big Night is a 1951 American film noir directed by Joseph Losey, that features John Drew Barrymore (credited as "John Barrymore, Jr." in his first starring role), Preston Foster and Joan Lorring.
+The Big Night is a 1951 American film noir directed by Joseph Losey.
+It features John Drew Barrymore (credited as "John Barrymore, Jr." in his first starring role), Preston Foster and Joan Lorring.
 The feature is based on a script written by Joseph Losey and Stanley Ellin, based on Ellin's 1948 novel Dreadful Summit.
-Hugo Butler and Ring Lardner, Jr. also contributed to the screenplay, but were uncredited when the film was first released.
+Hugo Butler and Ring Lardner, Jr. also contributed to the screenplay, but – owing to Lardner's Hollywood Ten conviction – were uncredited when the film was first released.

 Robert Aldrich, who had been an assistant director on other films directed by Losey, also has a brief uncredited appearance in a scene at a boxing match.
+In a scene that prefigures 1976's famous routine from Taxi Driver, Barrymore challenges himself in a mirror brandishing a revolver to practice his menace.

 Plot

-On his 17th birthday, shy and bespectacled "Georgie" LaMain (John Barrymore, Jr.), is dared by classmates to kiss a girl, which he is reluctant to do.
-At his father Andy's (Preston Foster) bar, beneath a sign warning "No Minors Allowed," George asks if Andy's girlfriend, Frances, will be there too, but Andy is evasive.
+On his 17th birthday, shy and bespectacled "Georgie" LaMain, is dared by classmates to kiss a girl, which he is reluctant to do.
+At his father Andy's bar, beneath a sign warning "No Minors Allowed", George asks if Andy's girlfriend, Frances, will be there too, but Andy is evasive.
 George is presented with a birthday cake but fails to blow out all the candles.
-Unexpectedly, influential sports columnist Al Judge (Howard St. John), who walks with a cane, enters the bar and orders George's father to strip off his shirt and kneel.
+Unexpectedly, influential sports columnist Al Judge, who walks with a cane, enters the bar and orders George's father to strip off his shirt and kneel.
 Andy passively complies, and Judge savagely beats him with his cane.
-Andy will not explain why he submitted to the pain and humiliation, and his bartender Flanagan (Howard Chamberlin) urges George to let the issue lie.
+Andy will not explain why he submitted to the pain and humiliation, and his bartender Flanagan urges George to let the issue lie.
 However, as Flanagan assists Andy, George takes some of his father's clothes to look more adult, as well as his father's gun, and leaves.

 Stopping briefly at a nearby pharmacy, George is asked by the druggist to look after a baby for a moment, where George poses with the gun in front of a mirror.
 With no clear direction to take, George begins a night journey, going first to a boxing match that he and his father were to attend to celebrate his birthday, hoping that he will find Al Judge there.
-At the arena, George sells his father's ticket but is accused of ticket scalping by a conman (Emile Meyer) posing as a police officer, who takes the ticket money.
-Inside the arena, the man who bought the ticket, Professor Cooper (Philip Bourneuf), a journalism teacher, explains what happened and shares his disgust of Al Judge.
+At the arena, George sells his father's ticket but is accused of ticket scalping by a conman posing as a police officer, who takes the ticket money.
+Inside the arena, the man who bought the ticket, Professor Cooper, a journalism teacher, explains what happened and shares his disgust of Al Judge.